Tucson Police Scanner: Arizona's Second Largest City

 Contact Tucson City Council

 City Council members influence police policy.
-Express support for maintaining open dispatch communications and opposing full encryption.
+Tell them directly that open dispatch communications matter and that you'd oppose full encryption.

 The Board of Supervisors oversees the Pima County Sheriff.
-County-level advocacy can help preserve regional transparency standards.
+County-level pressure can set a standard for the region.

 Take Action for Transparency